There are five main steps to create an in-app message:

 Step 3: On the Overview screen, enter a Name and Description for the message.

-Step 4: Select the message template orientation.
-The options are Landscape, Portrait or Both.
+Step 6: Select the message template orientation.
+The options are Landscape, Portrait, or Both.

-Step 6: Click Next: Add Content to proceed.
+Step 8: Select Next: Add Content to proceed.

 By default, Swrve supplies the three templates above, which use safe zones to ensure a single piece of artwork can be used for messages on all devices, irrespective of the size or aspect ratio of the device (for example, both tablets and phones).
 Swrve automatically resizes each image for all devices.